The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 6

 The greatest player ever to lace a pair of basketball shoes is none other than Michael Jeffrey Jordan.
 The 6-foot-6 legend took the league by storm the moment he set foot on an NBA hardwood.
-When the lanky but athletic young shooting guard started his career, Jordan was thought of more as a scoring machine even though he was an excellent defender and a willing passer.
-He averaged more assists per game than most, if not all, of his fellow shooting guards.
+When the lanky but athletic young shooting guard started his career, Jordan was thought of more as a scoring machine, even though he was an excellent defender and a willing passer.

 It wasn’t until he won his first championship that he was taken seriously as one of the greatest players in the game.
-Six championships later (with no loss in the Finals), Jordan sits atop the discussion of the greatest player debate despite James’ continuous assault upon His Airness’ accomplishments.
-The latter player may or may not catch up to the former, but for now, Jordan sits on the throne with the rest of his peers honoring him for his accomplishments.
+Six championships later (with no loss in the Finals), Jordan sits atop the discussion of the greatest player debate.

 The five-time MVP was an assassin on the court, taking down opponents of all shapes and sizes.
 No one was safe from Jordan’s competitive fire as he extinguished all comers on his way to winning six Finals MVPs to go along with his six rings.
 Jordan owns numerous awards and records, most of which continue to endure to this day.
+Jordan is both the leader in scoring titles, as well as (tied for) times on the All-Defensive First Team, showing just how dominant he truly was.

 Aside from the championships, Jordan is well-known for hitting one clutch shot after another, culminating in a number of game-winners and buzzer-beaters that are the stuff of legend.
 What is especially incredible about Jordan’s legendary status is that none of this is made up.
 He lives up to the hype and the mystique.
 None of it is a product of the imagination.